AbubakarDanhaya/ML4CivilEngineers/Getting-started/Introduction_to_markdown.md

 > **Markdown** is a lightweight markup language used to format text.
 It is commonly used for writing docs, creating rich text, and even formatting comments online.

+## `Formating Text Span`
+Surround text with a single asterisk or underscore for emphasis (italics)

+- She studied *B.ENG CIVIL*

+- She studied _B.Eng civil_

+Surround text with double asterisks or underscore yo make it bold

+to **boldly** go

 `Headings`
 # Engineering
 ## Civil Engineering